RiccardoRobb/AWS-Academy-Cloud-Foundations/README.md

 ## AWS compliance programs

-Provide information about the policies, processes and controls that are enstablished and operand by AWS.
-We can use tools like **AWS config** to assess, audit and evaluate the configurations of AWS; also **AWS artfact** can be used to see security and compliance reports.
+Provide information about the policies, processes and controls that are established and operand by AWS.
+We can use tools like **AWS config** to assess, audit and evaluate the configurations of AWS; also **AWS artifact** can be used to see security and compliance reports.

 -------------------------------